 Director: Alice Wu

-A Netflix Original movie directed by Alice Wu, which may look like a typical storyline with a shy but intelligent Chinese girl is pretending to be the Jock and trying to woo in a girl based on her intelligence and love for literature?
-Yeah, but that’s only the half of it (Pun intended).
-Ellie and Paul both are secretly in love with Aster, but she doesn’t know that and thinks her connection with paul over text is true when Ellie is the one she is talking to.
+A Netflix original movie directed by Alice Wu may look like a typical storyline with a shy but intelligent Chinese girl pretending to be the Jock and trying to woo in a girl based on her intelligence and love for literature?
+Yeah, but that’s only half of it (Pun intended).
+For example, Ellie and Paul are both secretly in love with Aster, but she doesn’t know that and thinks her connection with Paul over text is true when Ellie is the one, she is talking to.

 4. Julie and Julia (2009)